pcrockett/mollysocket-fly/doc/HOWTO.md

 4. On your phone, click _Scan QR code_.
 Allow the app to use your camera, and scan the code. _If your terminal background is light (what kind of monster are you? 😉) and you have trouble scanning the QR code, try running `make qr-invert` instead._
+5. Click on "Server parameters" to copy a command to the clipboard.

+Send that command to your computer where you're working somehow (for example via Signal's "Note to self" feature and the Signal Desktop app).

 ### Establish the connection on your MollySocket server